Alejogb1/job-board/blog-data/cmo-pueden-las-instituciones-educativas-aprovechar-zelmira-para-transformar-sus-mtodos-de-enseanza.md

 id: "cmo-pueden-las-instituciones-educativas-aprovechar-zelmira-para-transformar-sus-mtodos-de-enseanza"
 ---

-Okay so institutions leveraging Zelmira to shake up teaching is interesting lets break it down into bits how this could actually happen
+ so institutions leveraging Zelmira to shake up teaching is interesting lets break it down into bits how this could actually happen

 First off we need to think about what Zelmira actually *is* It’s not just one thing its more of a flexible platform right a collection of tools APIs and maybe some pre-built components that let you do a bunch of stuff specifically stuff that leans into personalized learning so its not like flipping a switch more like strategically building new processes